The Intellectual Property Review: Brazil

 The nature of trade secret protection in Brazil differs from the protection of trademarks and patents.
 Whereas owners of trademarks or patents have a property right, the owner of a trade secret has a right against acts of unfair competition.
-Trade secrets include confidential information related to business or administrative strategies, data submitted as part of an application for approval for the sale of certain types of products, and industrial and technological information.
+Trade secrets include confidential information relating to business or administrative strategies, data submitted as part of an application for approval for the sale of certain types of products, and industrial and technological information.

-To prove violation of a trade secret it is necessary to assert that the alleged infringing conduct is exactly that described in the statute, particularly in the BIPL.
+To prove violation of a trade secret, it is necessary to assert that the alleged infringing conduct is exactly that described in the statute, particularly in the BIPL.

-The Brazilian Criminal Code also provides penalties for undue disclosure of a trade secret, and Brazilian employment law entitles employers to dismiss employees for 'just cause' (i.e., without compensation) if said employees expose trade secrets.
+The Brazilian Criminal Code also provides penalties for undue disclosure of a trade secret, and Brazilian employment law entitles employers to dismiss employees for 'just cause' (i.e., without compensation) if employees expose trade secrets.
 A trade secret remains enforceable for as long as the information remains secret.